Integrity (band): Lyrical themes

 Integrity's lyrics often discuss religions and the occult.
 Criminal and cult leader Charles Manson is a common topic of the band's lyrics, whom Hellion described as "both a political prisoner and religious martyr.
 A messenger and a bard."
 Hellion maintained a personal relationship with Manson, releasing a number of recordings the cult leader had made in prison, Manson even endorsing Integrity's album Humanity is the Devil (1996).
-Additionally, the Process Church of the Final Judgment is also often discussed.
+Additionally, the Process Church of the Final Judgement is also often discussed.
 It has even been suggested by Noisecreep that Hellion, under the pseudonym Jack Abernathy, founded the Process Church splinter group the Holy Terror Church of Final Judgment.
 The band often write concept albums, exploring a single story across an album's wrong run-time, with Humanity is the Devil being based on the beliefs of the Process Church.
 Furthermore, Howling, For the Nightmare Shall Consume (2017) telling a story of Francis Bacon's involvement in a séance leading to him being lead through a number of esoteric events and gaining the ability to see the demons with humans.

 Legacy

 Integrity was a pioneer of the metalcore genre.
 Those Who Fear Tomorrow (1991) merged hardcore with apocalyptic lyrics and metal's guitar solos and chugging riffs to create one of the primeval albums in the genre.
 The term "holy terror" refers to the specific style of metalcore that Integrity helped to pioneer, which is typified by soaring guitar leads, gravelly vocals and lyrics discussing western esotericism.
 Revolver magazine writer Elis Enis stated that the album "influenced practically every breakdown that's been recorded since".
 Philip Trapp of Loudwire stated that Integrity "charted the course for metalcore to come", citing Dwid Hellion as one of the genre's most iconic vocalists.

 In the 2013 Decibel "Hall of Fame", Integrity's Systems Overload (1995) was referred to as "the landmark work in a grand and heretical oeuvre".
+In 2020, John Hill of Loudwire included the band's debut album in his list of the "Top 25 Metalcore Albums of All Time."

-They have been cited as an influence by bands including All Pigs Must Die, Clear, Converge, Full of Hell, Hatebreed, Killswitch Engage, Overcast, Pulling Teeth, Ringworm, Rise and Fall and Unbroken.
+Integrity have been cited as an influence by bands including All Pigs Must Die, Clear, Converge, Full of Hell, Hatebreed, Killswitch Engage, Overcast, Pulling Teeth, Ringworm, Rise and Fall and Unbroken.